 Active Mode Connection

-Active mode is simple.
+Active mode is the simpler mode of FTP.
+It uses two ports for control and data.
 We will use TCP 21 for FTP commands and TCP 20 for FTP data.
 The data transfer will be done over TCP 20.

 Passive Mode Connection

 Now in detailed some network devices prevents and blocks ports below 1024.
 So FTP protocol provides some solution for this which is named Passive Mode.
 In passive mode first connections is established to TCP 21 for commands and then Server opens 2 ports over 1024 number one for command and other for data.
 For example if command port is 2000 the data port is 2001.
 The server will bind these port like regular command port and data port to TCP 21 and TCP 20.
 In order to activate the passive mode the

 As a simple protocol FTP have a lot of clients for different Operating system families like Windows, Linux, MacOS, BSD and different GUI types like command-line, web, desktop, mobile.
 Below you can find tutorial about FTP commands.